Get the Hell Out: Filming

 Principal photography began in the summer of 2019 and lasted for approximately two months.
-Filming primarily took place in the former Kaohsiung City Council Hall located in Cianjin District, Kaohsiung, which served as the set for the Legislative Yuan in the film.
+Filming primarily took place in the former Kaohsiung City Council Hall located in Cianjin District, Kaohsiung, which was used as the set for the Legislative Yuan in the film.
 The crew averaged ten-hour filming days, with action scenes shot using handheld cameras.
 The entire shoot took place inside the building without water, electricity and air-conditioning; however, since the film is set in winter, the actors had to wear thick coats during filming, which Megan Lai described as "an insane filming experience".
 Location shooting also occurred at Singuang Seaboard Park in Lingya District, Kaohsiung, and filming ultimately wrapped up in August 2019.

 Release

 Get the Hell Out had its world premiere at the 22nd Taipei Film Festival on 28 June 2020, followed by an early screening held at the Legislative Yuan on 13 August, and was released theatrically in Taiwan on 14 August.
 The film was subsequently screened in the Midnight Madness section of the 45th Toronto International Film Festival, marking its North American premiere, followed by a screening in competition at the 7th Taoyuan Film Festival, as well as screenings at the 29th Philadelphia Film Festival, 2020 Lund International Fantastic Film Festival, 40th Hawaii International Film Festival, 47th Seattle International Film Festival, and 20th New York Asian Film Festival.